-What are the medications for impotence, weak erection, erectile dysfunction / ED?
+What are the medications for the treatment of erectile dysfunction / treatment of ED?

-There are many categories of medications available for treating impotence / erectile dysfunction, each having its own mechanism of action.
+There are many categories of medications available for treatment of ED / impotence / erectile dysfunction, each having its own mechanism of action.
 This includes viagra, cialis, levitra and many more…

-This is the group of medications that includes Viagra, Cialis, Levitra..etc, the on-demand pills.
-One must take the pill, wait for some time for it to be absorbed, then be exposed to sexual stimulation.
-The pill increases the penile vascular response to that stimulation.
+This is the group of medications for treatment of ED that includes Viagra, Cialis, Levitra..etc, the on-demand pills.
+One must take the erection pill, wait for some time for it to be absorbed, then be exposed to sexual stimulation.
+These erection pills increases the penile vascular response to that stimulation.

 a.
 Viagra (Sildenfail Citrate):

-Thus, for viagra to work, there should be a minimum of sexual desire and response to stimulation, and the local tissues of the penis should be capable of producing nitric oxide and dilating to accommodate blood (contrary to severe cases of fibrosis of the penis or total arterial occlusion).
+The local sinusoidal tissues of the penis should be capable of producing nitric oxide and dilating to accommodate blood (contrary to severe cases of fibrosis of the penis or total arterial occlusion).

 Viagra MUST be taken under medical supervision.
 It should be taken on an empty stomach (4 hours after meals) and the latest meal should preferably be fat-free.
 Viagra starts working after 30-45 minutes of intake, and its effect will last 3-4 hours.

-Viagra should be taken under medical supervision.
+Viagra as an erection pill should be taken under medical supervision.
 The most dangerous side effect occurs if it is taken together with special medications used for treating coronary artery occlusion (angina).

-Trivial side effects include a bluish tinge of vision, headache and flushing.
+Trivial side effects for the erection pill include a bluish tinge of vision, headache and flushing.
 These side effects persist as long as the pill’s therapeutic effect lasts: 3-4 hours.